perfectyorg/perfecty-push/docs/v1/design.md

 Internal quality in Software Development is cheaper in the long run [[1]](https://martinfowler.com/articles/is-quality-worth-cost.html).
 This means that a high effort will be put in having a good foundation for the project, so that it's possible to iterate faster, cheaper and safer.
-Apart from the CISQ quality model, the project should embrace:
+The project embraces:

 - Unit Testing
 - Continuous Integration/Deployment